AS-ciii/NammaShaaleInventory/README.md

 # Namma-Shaale Inventory Management System

 An offline-first Android app for managing school assets in government-aided primary and secondary schools across Karnataka.
-Built as a capstone project during the Android Development Internship at MindMatrix
+Built as a capstone project during the Android Development Internship at MindMatrix.

 ---

 ## The Problem